masumcse1/Symbolic-Link-Creator-win/README.md

 Batch file to create symbolic links in windows.

-  How to create a symobolic  link
+  How to create a symobolic  link in windows

  step 1:  Download and save copy of Symbolic-Link-Creator v1.bat